Request demo

 • Level 2: A more rigorous approach suitable for any fluid stream composition.

-Level 1 relies on equations with a set of well-known variables, tailored for typical fluids found in refinery and petrochemical units.
-It suits situations where the fluid composition is known and falls within standard parameters.
-Level 2, on the other hand, offers a thorough analysis for complex or undefined fluid compositions.
+Level 2, on the other hand, offers a thorough analysis of complex or undefined fluid compositions.
 It allows for a more detailed assessment by considering additional variables compared to Level 1.
 Note that the COF calculation is independent of the Damage Factor.

 Level 1 COF method